servusdei2018/TankistOnline/README.md

 ## Contributing

-Feel free to fork the project, and push contributions to the *beta* branch, **unless otherwise directed** by a help-wanted post in Issues.
+Feel free to fork the project, and push contributions to the *beta* branch, **unless otherwise directed** by a help-wanted post

-## License

-This project is released under the GPLv3.0.

-It permits the Commercial and Private Use and Modification, Distribution, and Patent Priviledges.
-However, the Conditions are you disclose the source code, use the **same license**, include both the license and copyright notice, and state changes.

-*Disclaimer: This summary of the License in no way claims to be the authoratative license to which those who use this project are bound*